edgio-docs/edgio-docs/guides/connectors.md

 ## prod.js

-Exports a function that is called when a new serverless function is provisioned in the XDN cloud.
-It is responsibility for starting your app on the provided port.
+The XDN runs your application in its serverless cloud by proxying requests to your framework's application server, which it expects to be running on a specific port.
+The prod.js entry point exports a function that is called when a new serverless function is provisioned.
+It is responsible for starting your app on the provided port so that it can receive requests from the XDN.

 _Optional.
 This entry point is only needed if your app uses server-side rendering or calls the_ [renderWithApp](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#renderwithapp) _method on ResponseWriter._